chhzh123/Krill/README.md

 template <class vertex>
 void setKernels(graph<vertex>&G, Kernels& K, commandLine P) {
+	PropertyManager prop(G.n); // declare property manager

+	// you jobs here
 	MyJob* myjob = new MyJob(G.n);
 	K.appendJob(myjob);

+	prop.initialize(); // do initialization
 }
 ```

+Notice you should first include the generated property buffer header file and the algorithm descriptions in the prelude.
 By default, the maximum job number is set to 128, and you can modify this number in `krill/kernel.h`.

 Four basic graph algorithms including BFS, BellmanFord (SSSP), PageRank (PR), and Connect Components (CC) are provided in the `apps` folder.
 We also provide simple combinations of them, shown below